-NOTE 19 - SUBSEQUENT EVENTS:
+NOTE 17 - SUBSEQUENT EVENTS:

-The Association has evaluated subsequent events through March 11, 2022, which is the date the financial statements were issued or available to be issued and has determined that there were no other events requiring disclosure.
+The Association has evaluated subsequent events through March 9, 2023, which is the date the financial statements were issued or available to be issued.
+On January 3, 2023, the Association completed the acquisition of Steve Tate Crop Insurance Agency.